February Revolution: Long-term causes

-Despite its occurrence at the height of World War I, the roots of the February Revolution dated further back.
-Chief among these was Imperial Russia's failure, throughout the 19th and early 20th century, to modernise its archaic social, economic, and political structures while maintaining the stability of ubiquitous devotion to an autocratic monarch.
-As historian Richard Pipes writes, "the incompatibility of capitalism and autocracy struck all who gave thought to the matter".
+Despite its occurrence during the height of World War I, the roots of the February Revolution extended much further back.
+Chief among these was Imperial Russia's failure, throughout the 19th and early 20th centuries, to modernize its archaic social, economic, and political structures while preserving popular loyalty to an increasingly outmoded autocracy.
+As historian Richard Pipes writes, ..."the incompatibility of capitalism and autocracy struck all who gave thought to the matter."

-The first major event of the Russian Revolution was the February Revolution, a chaotic affair caused by the culmination of over a century of civil and military unrest between the common people and the Tsar and aristocratic landowners.
-The causes can be summarized as the ongoing cruel treatment of peasants by the bourgeoisie, poor working conditions of industrial workers, and the spreading of western democratic ideas by political activists, leading to a growing political and social awareness in the lower classes.
-Dissatisfaction of proletarians was compounded by food shortages and military failures.
-In 1905, Russia experienced humiliating losses in its war with Japan, then during Bloody Sunday and the Revolution of 1905, Tsarist troops fired upon a peaceful, unarmed crowd.
-These events further divided Nicholas II from his people.
-Widespread strikes, riots, and the famous mutiny on the Battleship Potemkin ensued.
+The first major event of the Russian Revolution was the February Revolution of 1917, a chaotic uprising fueled by over a century of civil and military unrest between the common people and the Tsarist regime.
+Among the long-term causes were the harsh treatment of peasants by landowners, poor working conditions for industrial laborers, and the spread of Western democratic ideals by political activists.
+These developments contributed to a growing political and social consciousness among the lower classes.

-These conditions caused much agitation among the small working and professional classes.
-This tension erupted into general revolt with the 1905 Revolution, and again under the strain of war in 1917, this time with lasting consequences.
+Dissatisfaction among the proletariat was compounded by food shortages and military failures.
+These factors, along with the massacre on Bloody Sunday and Russia's humiliating defeat in the Russo-Japanese War, culminated in the Revolution of 1905.

 Short-term causes

-The revolution was provoked by Russian military failures during the First World War, as well as public dissatisfaction with the way the country was run on the home front.
-The economic challenges faced due to fighting a total war also contributed.
+The 1917 Revolution was provoked by Russian military failures during the First World War.
 In August 1914, all classes supported and virtually all political deputies voted in favour of the war.
 The declaration of war was followed by a revival of nationalism across Russian society, which temporarily reduced internal strife.
 The army achieved some early victories (such as in Galicia in 1915 and with the Brusilov Offensive in 1916) but also suffered major defeats, notably Tannenberg in August 1914, the Winter Battle in Masuria in February 1915 and the loss of Russian Poland during May to August 1915.
-Nearly six million casualties —dead, wounded, and missing— had been accrued by January 1917.
+By early 1917, the Russian military had suffered catastrophic losses: approximately 1.7 million killed, 4.95 million wounded, and around 2.5 million missing or taken prisoner, totaling about 9.15 million casualties.
 Mutinies sprang up more often (most due to simple war-weariness), morale was at its lowest, and the newly called-up officers and commanders were at times very incompetent.
 Like all major armies, Russia's armed forces had inadequate supply.
 The pre-revolution desertion rate ran at around 34,000 a month.
 Meanwhile, the wartime alliance of industry, the Duma (lower house of parliament) and the Stavka (Military High Command) started to work outside the Tsar's control.